 "I would urge anyone who is struggling with their mental health during the pandemic to reach out and seek help."

 You can look into ordering your repeat prescription online, by app, or over the phone – you may need an adult to help you with this.

 If you have symptoms of coronavirus, you should also ask someone to pick up your prescription for you, or ask your pharmacy about home delivery.

-If your support has changed, or you're still not sure what is happening, talk to your parent or carer about what you can do together, so they can help support you until you get more answers.
+If you're still not sure what is happening, or what's going to happen, talk to your parent or carer about how they can support you until you get more answers.

-Listen to them and support each other.
+You can reach out to them and let them know that you’re there if they want to talk, and offer them a hug or a shoulder to cry on.
 You can also share this web page with them, or our guide for adults.